 The windmill De Arkduif (ark dove) stands out from the surrounding houses in the West of Bodegraven, a small city shaped by its characteristics water channels and located in the heart of Netherlands green belt.
-In this mill, now turned into a restaurant, Menno Olivier founded in 2004 what later it would turn to be known as Brouwerij De Molen, considered best brewery in the Netherlands since 2008.
+In this mill, now turned into a restaurant, Menno Olivier founded in 2004 what later it would turn to be known as Brouwerij De Molen, considered best brewery in the Netherlands since 2008 and one of the top breweries in the world, especially if we talk about Stouts and Imperial Stouts.
 In 2006, Menno became friend with John Brus, the other creative force behind De Molen.
 John started homebrewing when he was 17 years old, and in 2009 he definitely became part of De Molen.

 The mill soon became too small, so De Molen moved to an industrial building 100 meters away.
 As demand for De Molen's beers thrived, in 2016 they had to expand their current building with the objective to reach a 25.000 Hl. a year production.
 In their brand new headquarters, John Brus welcomed us to show us their new facilities and talked to us about past present and future.